thunkable/docs-thunkable-com/ios/faqs.md

 #### **Can I convert my existing Android project into iOS?** {#can-i-convert-my-existing-android-project-into-ios}

-Not right now.
-Some key differences between iOS and Android make one-to-one conversion difficult, if not impossible.
-We may add a conversion tool to help as much as possible, but for now you should build iOS apps from scratch.
+No. Some key differences between iOS and Android make one-to-one conversion difficult, if not impossible so we recommend building your iOS apps from scratch.

 ####  {#any-special-requirements-to-be-an-ios-developer-can-you-make-it-easier-for-new-developers}